Tasik Cermin (Mirror Lake) In Ipoh

 Find out the answers to these questions in this post!

-When Is The Best Time To Visit Mirror Lake In Ipoh?
+When Is The Best Time To Visit Mirror Lake?

-At 10am on a weekday, there are many visitors already.
+At 10am, there are usually many visitors already.
 And the deck starts to get sunshine around this time, so it is hot from then on.

 Wide Angle View Of Ipoh Mirror Lake